 UK Coast to Castles

 This really is the perfect tour for those wishing to combine cycling with history – the coast to castles adventure features some amazing castles, plus miles of untouched beaches along the beautiful Scottish borders.
-It is suitable for average riders and includes a total of four days of cycling and five nights accommodation.
+It is suitable for average riders and includes a total of four days of cycling and five nights of accommodation.
 The tour begins in Edinburgh and ends in Newcastle travelling past Dalkeith, Melrose and Holy Island along the way – we also pass by a wide variety of natural and historical sites including the beautiful Bamburgh Castle and Lindisfarne.

 Mizen Head to Malin Head